luheorga/employees_mg/README.md

 # Employees API

-ASP NET Core API with SPA middelware for Angular 7 APP, i choose the SPA Middleware for simplicity.
+ASP NET Core API with SPA middleware for Angular 7 APP, i choose the SPA Middleware for simplicity.

 # Get Started

-To get started clone or download the repo and run MasGlobal.Employees.API in visual studio 2017+, the first time you run the solution must be slowly becouse it have to download the required node modules for angular app.
+To get started clone or download the repo and run MasGlobal.Employees.API in visual studio 2017+, the first time you run the solution, it could be slow becouse it have to download the required node modules for angular app.

-# Requiremets
+# Requirements

 - Asp Net core 2.2, [Get.Net Core SDK](https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.300-windows-x64-installer)
 - Node js 8+, [Get NodeJS](https://nodejs.org/dist/v10.16.0/node-v10.16.0-x64.msi)